 The Delaware Invasive Species Council hosts events throughout Delaware to help educate and protect Delaware’s ecosystems by preventing the introduction and reducing the impact of non-native invasive species.
 Visit the ‘Events’ section for registration information or www.delawareinvasives.net

 PROGRAM – OUTDOOR WOODLAND CLASSROOM

 Let’s get our communities outside and experience the natural environment surrounding us!
 Interested in taking your class through an 18-stop outdoor woodland classroom?
-Contact Dot Abbott @ email@example.com for scheduling.
+Contact Tracy Wootten at firstname.lastname@example.org .
 The UD outdoor woodland classroom is located in Sussex County, near Georgetown, but there are others throughout the State.
-We even have a ‘traveling’ Outdoor Woodland Classroom being developed.

 PROGRAM – PRUNING/PLANTING/MAINTAINING trees and shrubs can be an overwhelming experience for the plants roots, branches and the operator.
 The UD-Renewable Resources Program offers classes throughout the year on proper procedures to help homeowners and professionals.
-Contact firstname.lastname@example.org for more information or visit the ‘Events’ section.
+Contact your county Extension office for more information.